-Humans were fools in their eyes, because they did not see or worry that the woods were changing.
-But how the woods would change, they did not know exactly.
+Both men knew the woods were changing.
+Into what, they did not know exactly.
 Still, their instincts told them to retrench, to fortify their defenses, and to prepare.

 “Some of these humans have their uses,” his elder responded.
 “And I intend to sort out what those uses might be.
-You and your men may find a few of them here on the estate, so we must be careful what we do for now.”
+You may find a few of them here on the estate, so we must be careful what we do for now.”

-The Count raised an eyebrow at his cousin’s sudden enthusiasm for the idea.
-To be honest, he did not know if Marrok and his crew possessed any musical talent that truly would qualify them as passable minstrels.
-(He hoped they would not be required to prove that as a fact.)
+The Count raised an eyebrow to consider the idea.
+To be honest, he did not know if Marrok and his crew possessed any musical talent.
+He hoped they would not be required to prove that as a fact.
 “If you think you can maintain that ruse for a bit longer that would help.
-However, I think it best if some of your men do go south tomorrow, gather information and supplies as a troupe might.
+However, I think it best if some of your men do go south tomorrow, gather information and supplies as a troop might.
 You may have those men tell the people there that you are looking for a sponsor, I suppose.”